766-Project-Winter-2023/FootStepModel_with_RL/README.md

-# FootStepModel_with_RL creating realistic footsteps
+# FootStepModel_with_RL

 <p align="center">
   <img src="./Demo/footstep.gif" />
 </p>

-footstep_planning program in Unity with different steering algorithms.
+footstep model with rl can be used to creating realistic footsteps.

 Pengxiang Jia, Yide Ma